 Saucony Breakthru Review Facts

 Saucony released the Breakthru as an addition to fill the gap between two other of its popular models, the Ride and the Kinvara.
-With the Ride being more of a traditional shoe and the Kinvara being a fast ultra-light weight trainer, the Breakthru attempts to be a happy medium between the two.
+With the Ride being more of a traditional shoe and the Kinvara being a fast ultra-lightweight trainer, the Breakthru attempts to be a happy medium between the two.
 Whether it succeeded in its quest to be a hybrid version of two types of shoes is to be questioned.

 However, based on its own merits, Saucony has produced a fast and responsive trainer that’s ideal for racing and daily training sessions.
 It’s ideal for the type of runner who may appreciate a shoe like the Kinvara, Nike’s Zoom Elite or any other class of performance trainers but who wants some added cushioning and durability without having to sacrifice speed.
-The Breakthru has been outfitted with additional cushioning and durability, making it more adept to holding out for a longer number of miles than its competition, while still retaining the main elements of a performance trainer.
+The Breakthru has been outfitted with additional cushioning and durability, making it more adept at holding out for a longer number of miles than its competition, while still retaining the main elements of a performance trainer.

 The outsole is constructed from a combination of two rubber material technologies, XT-900 and IBR+, which are two widely used technologies in many Saucony outsoles.
 XT-900 is placed in high usage areas and intended for added durability and traction.
 IBR+ material is softer and compliments the cushioning features of the midsole.
 IBR+ rubber is placed on the forefoot area, giving this part of the foot extra comfort and protection.
 In addition, the outsole includes wide grooves that help with easier transitions.
 The outsole performs well, and you will have no complaints here as its effectiveness and durability will have you running for many miles to come.

-The midsole unit combines Saucony’s Power Grid technology along with SSL, or Saucony’s Super Lite EVA material.
+The midsole unit combines Saucony’s Power Grid technology along with the SSL or Saucony’s Super Lite EVA material.
 Power Grid absorbs impact and distributes the energy over a wider area.
 SSL components combine durability and provide plenty of bounce, giving the shoe plenty of responsiveness while reducing the amount of weight.

 Despite the fact that the Breakthru was meant to be more cushioned than the Kinvara, it’s still a firm shoe.
 There is greater cushion than you’d find on a more minimalist

-design, but in general the midsole emphasizes responsiveness rather than cushioning.
+design, but in general, the midsole emphasizes responsiveness rather than cushioning.

 The upper is constructed from synthetic materials and features a sheet of soft mesh material to cover the top of the shoe.
 The overlays feature shatter graphics for unique styling.
-The interior has a good amount of padding and is made from soft fabric material.
+The interior has a good amount of padding and is made from a soft fabric material.
 The tongue is also well padded and made with the same type of soft fabric as the rest of the interior.
 The heel area features a Run Dry Collar which helps to wick moisture away, ensuring that your feet stay dry and cool.

 Fortunately, breathability is something that has been improved in subsequent versions of the Breakthru